Our Verdict

 Fold and Unfold

-The folding process can be accomplished with one hand and self-stands.
+The folding process can be accomplished with one hand, and it self-stands.

 Storage

-The storage bin on the Kolcraft is fairly good sized and the rectangular shape is good for our large diaper bag.
-However, it lacks a maximum allowable weight and once the bag is inside, the rigid design of the bin prevents getting items out of the bag.
+The Kolcraft's storage bin is fairly good-sized, and its rectangular shape fits our large diaper bag.
+However, it lacks a maximum allowable weight, and once the bag is inside, the bin's rigid design prevents items from getting out of the bag.

 Harness

 The harness is cheap, and the webbing is stiff and somewhat scratchy.
-There is no comfort padding, unlike most of the competition.
+Unlike most of the competition, there is no comfort padding.
 The buckle is simple and also seems flimsy, but it works.
-The shoulder straps adjust via unthreading and rethreading the straps through fabric loops on the seat back.
-Again, the harness gets the job done, but it doesn't seem to care about the passenger's experience.
+The shoulder straps adjust by unthreading and rethreading them through fabric loops on the seat back.
+Again, the harness does the job, but it doesn't seem to care about the passenger's experience.

 Brakes

-The Kolcraft is one of only a couple of options that have double-action brakes.
+The Kolcraft is one of only a few options with double-action brakes.
 This design is usually found on cheaper strollers and requires two pedals to be pressed to fully engage the brakes instead of only one.
-To make it more of a hassle, these brake pedals are super stiff, and lifting them up using the top of the foot to release them was difficult in our tests and not sandal or foot-friendly at all.
-This could result in injury to the foot or the shoe depending on the stiffness of the brake and the ability of the user.
+To make it more of a hassle, these brake pedals are super stiff, and lifting them up using the top of the foot to release them was difficult in our tests and not sandal or foot-friendly.
+This could result in injury to the foot or the shoe, depending on the brake's stiffness and the user's ability.

 Ease of Setup

 This stroller took longer to assemble than most of the competition.
-It has nine parts to connect and the rear wheels include a washer, cotter key, and cover to complete.
-This is something we didn't see in any other competitors that largely just pushed in place.
+It has nine parts to connect, and the rear wheels include a washer, cotter key, and cover to complete.
+This is something we didn't see in any other competitors, which largely just pushed in place.
 It does not require any tools to complete.

 Car Seat Compatiblity